Wyko/essential_deathworlders/content/books/bolthole-aces/chapter-01-Innocence-Lost.md

 _"Shut it Trkkr!
 Say one more word and you’re fired."_

-"Aww, sorry Captain… I was just trying to help."
+"Aww, sorry Captain...
+I was just trying to help."

 _"Shipwright Enivieri, do we have a deal?"_